Marker Logo

 this page online

-.
+Wars, US Indian.
 In addition, it is included in the South Dakota State Historical Society Markers series list.
 A significant historical date for this entry is April 19, 1858.

 Location.
 42° 55.515′ N, 98° 22.901′ W. Marker is near Marty, South Dakota, in Charles Mix County.
 It is in Wahehe Township.
-Marker is on 390th Avenue, ¼ mile north of County Road 2, on the right when traveling north.
+It is on 390th Avenue ¼ mile north of County Road 2, on the right when traveling north.
 Located north of the community of Greenwood.
 Touch for map.
 Marker is in this post office area: Wagner SD 57380, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Treaty of 1858 (here, next to this marker); Martin Marty / Rev. Sylvester Eisenman (approx. 5.2 miles away); Lewis and Clark Campsite (approx. 7.7 miles away in Nebraska); Armed Forces Memorial (approx. 11.8 miles away); Company A 153rd Engineer Battalion Memorial (approx. 11.9 miles away); Pickstown Centennial Garden Memorial (approx. 12.4 miles away); A Gathering Place for Eagles (approx. 12.4 miles away); Missouri River (approx. 12.4 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies: Treaty of 1858 (here, next to this marker); Martin Marty / Rev. Sylvester Eisenman (approx. 5.2 miles away); Lewis and Clark Campsite (approx. 7.7 miles away in Nebraska); Armed Forces Memorial (approx. 11.8 miles away); Company A 153rd Engineer Battalion Memorial (approx. 11.9 miles away); Pickstown Centennial Garden Memorial (approx. 12.4 miles away); A Gathering Place for Eagles (approx. 12.4 miles away); Missouri River (approx. 12.4 miles away).
 Touch for a list and map of all markers in Marty.

 Related marker.
 Click here for another marker that is related to this marker.